Hrolgar/network-inventory/README.md

 # Network Inventory Dashboard

-Web dashboard for monitoring UniFi networks and Docker containers across multiple Portainer instances.
+Web dashboard for monitoring UniFi networks, Docker containers across multiple Portainer instances, and Proxmox VMs.
 Built this for my homelab, figured others might find it useful.

 ## What It Does

 - Shows all devices on your UniFi network with signal strength, IPs, and MACs
 - Lists Docker containers across multiple Portainer instances
+- Monitors Proxmox VMs and LXC containers
+- **Generate network topology diagrams** - Visual hierarchical diagrams showing your entire infrastructure
 - Groups everything by network/endpoint in tabs
 - Search/sort/filter everything
 - Export data (JSON, CSV, XML)